-(h) Goods and services provided to individuals in the non-tariff area who have not registered their business, except in other cases prescribed by the Prime Minister.
+- Goods and services provided to individuals in the non-tariff area who have not registered their business, except in other cases prescribed by the PM.

 (ii) The tax rate of 5% is applicable to:

 (iii) The standard tax rate of 10% is applicable to other goods and services (reduced to 8% in 2022, excluding some groups of goods and services).

 Special Sales Tax

 Other than those subject to VAT, the following are being subject to the Special Sales Tax with the rates ranging from 5% to 150%, which are:

 - Cigarettes, cigars and other products processed from tobacco and used to inhale, sniff, chew, smell or swallow;